Node.js and Forever as a Service: Simple Upstart and Init Scripts for Ubuntu

 # The full path to the directory containing the node and forever binaries.

-# NODE_BIN_DIR=/home/node/local/node/bin
+# NODE_BIN_DIR="/usr/local/node/bin"

 # Set the NODE_PATH to the Node.js main node_modules directory.

-# NODE_PATH=/home/node/local/node/lib/node_modules
+# NODE_PATH="/usr/local/lib/node_modules"

-# The application start Javascript filename.
+# The application startup Javascript file path.

-# APPLICATION_START=start-my-application.js
+# APPLICATION_PATH="/home/user/my-application/start-my-application.js"

 # Process ID file path.

-# PIDFILE=/var/run/my-application.pid
+# PIDFILE="/var/run/my-application.pid"

 # Log file path.

-# LOGFILE=/var/log/my-application.log
+# LOGFILE="/var/log/my-application.log"

 # Add node to the path for situations in which the environment is passed.